tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq1-3-benchmarks/README.md

 - For plot 3
     - Run `./plot3.sh` (Should this fail to the correct output check the individual steps listed in that file)
     - The resulting plot is located in `plots/3/plot3.pdf`

-**N.B.** With Option B, only the subset for plot 3 is considered (where the most interesting results are observed).
-Thus, Plot 2 on this subset is not particularly interesting.

 ## A list of claims from the paper supported by the artifact, and how/why.